 Software Project 1: Requirements Engineering and Design

 SENG3150 and SENG3160 form a 2 course sequence in which students apply their previously-developed knowledge and skills to a substantial practical team project.
-SENG3150 concentrates on the requirements of the engineering and design phases.
-These phases are placed in context through a general introduction to software project management, and software process maturity.
-In the project, students firstly produce a requirements model.
-After assessment, student are provided a requirements model which they use to produce a detailed design model.
+SENG3150 concentrates on the requirements engineering and design phases.
+These phases are placed in context through a general introduction to software project management, ethics and software process maturity.
+In the project, students firstly produce a requirements document.
+Then they will develop a requirements model which is used to produce a detailed design model.

 - Semester 1 - 2015